eclipse-dash/dash-licenses/README.md

 > :warning: If your project is a multi-module Maven project, you should provide an absolute path to `-DoutputFile` to append all dependencies in the same file (see [MDEP-542](https://issues.apache.org/jira/browse/MDEP-542)).

-You can use the experimental [IP Team Review request](README.md#automatic-ip-team-review-requests) feature to automatically set up a review.
+You can use the [IP Team Review request](README.md#automatic-ip-team-review-requests) feature to automatically set up a review.

 ```
 $ mvn verify dependency:list -DskipTests -Dmaven.javadoc.skip=true -DappendOutput=true -DoutputFile=maven.deps